Yasmin Levy: Career

 In her career, Levy has given a great number of concerts all over the globe.
-She has already performed in Spain, Iran, Turkey, USA, the UK, Germany, France, Poland, Switzerland and many other countries.
+She has already performed in Spain, Turkey, USA, the UK, Germany, France, Poland, Switzerland and many other countries.
 She has also entered into a variety of music collaborations during her career, such as with Egyptian singer Natacha Atlas, Turkish singer İbrahim Tatlıses and Spanish singer Concha Buika.

 Other roles

 In 2008, she was appointed Goodwill Ambassador for Children of Peace, a UK-based charity fighting to alleviate the plight of all children caught up in the Israeli-Palestinian war.

 Accolades

 In 2006, Levy was nominated in the "Culture Crossing" category for the fRoots / BBC Radio 3 World Music Awards.

 In 2006, Levy's work earned her the Anna Lindh Euro-Mediterranean Foundation Award for promoting cross-cultural dialogue between musicians from three cultures.

 Levy’s original composition, “Me Voy,” won the 2008 USA Songwriting Competition for the best world music song.

 She has been nominated for the BBC World Music Award and Holland’s Edison Award (2008).

 The Sunday Times named Sentir as one of the Top 100 albums of 2009, and placed it in their Top 10 World Music releases of the year.

 Yasmin received the “Pomegranate Award for Music” from the American Sephardi Federation (2023).